Nomtt/SC1015_MiniProject_ECDS8/README.md

 ## Problem Definition

 ### Rationale
-Differentiated Thyroid Cancer (DTC), the most common thyroid cancer type, makes up over 90% of all cases.
+Differentiated Thyroid Cancer (DTC) is the most common thyroid cancer type which makes up over 90% of the cases.
 A key challenge is its unpredictability.
-Despite treatment, up to 30% of patients face recurrence.
-Current risk assessments rely on physician experience and generalized clinical guidelines, which may miss individual-specific factors affecting recurrence.
+Despite successful treatment, up to 30% of patients face recurrence.
+Current risk assessments rely on physician experience and generalized clinical guidelines, which may miss individual-specific factors that are affecting recurrence.

 ### Problem Statement
 - Are we able to predict recurrence of Thyroid Cancer based on individuals’ physical attributes?